pablotron/sha3/README.md

 * TurboSHAKE128 and TurboSHAKE256
 * KangarooTwelve

-Use `make` to build a minimal test application, and `make test` to run the test suite.
+Use `make` to build a minimal sample application, and `make test` to run the test suite.

 ## Examples